 Overactive Bladder Treatment in St. Petersburg, FL

 Overactive bladder (OAB) is a condition that affects many individuals who, for one reason or another, are unable to hold urine in regular quantities or for regular periods of time.
 OAB encompasses a variety of different symptoms, which may also exist at varying levels of severity.
+If you are experiencing symptoms of overactive bladder and would like to discuss the cause of your condition and the treatment options available, contact OAB treatment specialist Dr. Meena Jain.
+Dr. Jain has been providing gynecologic care for women for over 25 years at her gynecology office in St. Petersburg, FL.
+To schedule your consultation, please call (727) 343-2568 or request an appointment online.

 Symptoms of Overactive Bladder